bekk/altinn-pdp/README.md

 Builds and tests every module - this is also what CI runs (see below).

-## Local secrets

-Create the ignored local secrets file from the committed template:
+To run `altinn-pdp-rest-server` locally, first create the ignored local secrets file from the committed template:

 ```shell
 cp .env.example .env
 ```

 The template has no variables yet; they are added as the app starts reading them.
 Fill in `.env` when it does, then start Ktor:

 ```shell
 ./scripts/dev.sh